 Feel free to send us any other questions on Poland’s immigration rules.
 If you need employee relocation services in other countries, such as Netherlands or Malta, we can put you in touch with our local partners who offer company formation services.

-Foreign workers in Poland
+Workforce in Poland

 If you are interested in employee relocation to Poland, do not hesitate to get in touch with our specialists.
 Our immigration lawyers in Poland can also advise on applying for regular work visas.